How to never give up

-But when you feel like giving up, what can you do?
+When you feel like giving up, what can you do?
 The answer is, a lot!
 As Tony Robbins says, “It’s our decisions, not our conditions, that ultimately shape the quality of our lives.”
-You may feel defeated or frustrated, but you can make the decision to take the first step toward changing your state.
+When you feel defeated or frustrated, you can make the decision to take the first step toward changing your state.

 To quote another great leader, Theodore Roosevelt, “Nothing in the world is worth having or worth doing unless it means effort, pain [and] difficulty.”
 The best things in life won’t be handed to you.
-You need to get back in the game and earn them.
+When you feel like quitting, what you really need to do is get back in the game and insist on achieving everything you desire.

 Why do I feel like giving up?

 The first step to overcoming defeat is to determine why you feel this way.
 You may know the triggering event, but you need to go beyond the specific “thing” that happened and get to the root of the problem – how it made you feel.
 When you feel like giving up, there are three limiting emotions that could be the cause: “loss,” “less” or “never.”

 1. Loss is a familiar human experience – but that doesn’t make it any easier.
 Losing someone close to you is one of the hardest things in life.
 Losing a job can make you feel inadequate and hopeless.
 And ending a relationship, even when it’s mutual, can leave a huge hole in your life.

 2. Less is a feeling that you’re just not good enough.
 You didn’t get that raise you were going for or your coworker got a promotion over you.
 You had a big game and you didn’t beat the competition.
 But there are always things to be grateful for – and you can always improve, because progress is success.